 So we got together to dissect both sides of the argument and come to our own conclusion.
 From the title of this article, it shouldn’t be a spoiler if I tell you now that we decided effortless experience is not all that matters when it comes to cultivating customer loyalty.

-I could go on about our reasoning—which I will—but I want you to make up your own mind.
+I could go on about our reasoning—which I will later—but first, I want you to make up your own mind.
 So I’ll provide the reasoning behind both positions, starting with the argument for the effortless experience.

 The argument for an effortless experience